 - The safety net gives some priority to candidates who receive a liver but meet medical criteria to qualify for a kidney shortly after transplant.
 In this way, the safety net can “catch” patients who do not qualify to receive multiple organs at the same time, but still require a second organ transplant.

-- In 2019, the OPTN Ethics Committee released a white paper, Ethical Implications of Multi-Organ Transplants, which outlined a number of recommendations for continued policy development on multi-organ allocation.
+- In 2019, the OPTN Ethics Committee released a white paper, Ethical Implications of Multi-Organ Transplants (PDF), which outlined a number of recommendations for continued policy development on multi-organ allocation.